top of page

 Get Involved

-The UK subscription to IODP via ECORD provides all scientists based at UK research institutions with exciting and unique opportunities to participate in frontier science in challenging environments that would otherwise be inaccessible to us:
+The UK subscription to IODP3 via ECORD provides all scientists based at UK research institutions with exciting and unique opportunities to participate in frontier science in challenging environments that would otherwise be inaccessible to us:

 In addition: